-This article contains information on disaster relief loans, including what they are, what they cover, who is eligible to recieve them, and more.
-This article was written by Texas RioGrande Legal Aid.
+This article contains information on disaster relief loans, including what they are, what they cover, who is eligible to receive them, and more.

 Can you get a federal disaster loan?